pocomane/brewed-in-the-apocalypse/bita-tasty.md

 from the PCs (__farther__) but they could be particularly familiar with it (__known__).

-Most of the time the World will reassess the scope and meaning of their Agents depending on what is the most useful for the game at a given time, often positioning Agents either in a geographical way __or__ an abstract way.
+Most of the time the Scenarist will reassess the scope and meaning of their Agents depending on what is the most useful for the game at a given time, often positioning Agents either in a geographical way __or__ an abstract way.
 At a time when the PCs are traveling across a broad territory, it might be more